 Have you ever gotten down on your knees and given your carpet a good whiff?
 I wouldn’t suggest getting down to a carpet in a business or a home and giving it a good whiff…especially in my house it isn’t a very pleasant experience.
 You see, I have dogs—lots of them.
 They are big and smelly and like to dig holes in the mud, and then leave a trail of paw prints across my living room.
-In one of my spare bedrooms we had a litter of puppies two years ago, and although I put down tarps and built an elaborate whelping box, smells from that experience are still vivid.
+In one of my spare bedrooms one of the dogs had a litter of puppies two years ago, and although I put down tarps and built an elaborate whelping box, smells from that experience are still vivid.
 With a litter of puppies, of which we kept two, one has to go through the experience of potty training them—and our carpets have suffered through that as well.

 Carpets suck up odors like a sponge, and even if you are vigilant about cleaning up spills and accidents, they still build up a certain smell over time.
 In my house there is a good deal of dog, mixed in with some odors from our goat farm, odors from cooking (which we do a lot), and a touch of mildew, which was here when we moved in.
 Removing the source of these odors is always the first step, but in our case that is impossible.
 So, we are left with trying to maintain our house and give it a once-over with a steam cleaner on occasion.